-Purpose: The purpose of this research study is to engage the citizens of Maryland in a dialogue about which values they feel ought to guide decisions about allocating scarce medical resources during a disaster like a pandemic flu.
+Purpose: The purpose of this research study is to engage participants in Texas in a dialogue about which values they feel ought to guide decisions about allocating scarce medical resources during a disaster like a pandemic flu.

-Approach: Six approximately five-hour meetings will be held across the state to explore how to allocate scarce medical resources during disasters.
+Approach: Two approximately five-hour meetings were held at locations in the state to explore how to allocate scarce medical resources during disasters.

 10 am to 3 pm

-At each meeting, participants will break into small groups in which facilitators and note takers will be present to help them learn about and discuss:
+At each meeting, participants broke into small groups in which facilitators and note takers will be present to help them learn about and discuss:

 - The possible ways that decisions could be made to allocate scarce medical resources during a public health disaster; and

 - The extent to which these various decision–making frameworks reflect their personal and community values.